simon-panek/code-401-dotnet-prework/prework-stretch.md

 # Prework

 ## Tasks
-If you have completed all the other readings and tutorials, keep practicing your skills by creating an application in Visual Studio as a Console Application.
+Practicing your skills by creating an application in Visual Studio as a Console Application.

 ## The Assignment
 Create a Calculator.
 Use everything that you have learned from the prework.